Honey Wheat Bread Recipe

 Three slices of Honey Whole Wheat Bread on a c cutting board next to a butter knife.

-This Honey Whole Wheat Bread is moist, flavorful and doesn't fall apart!
+This Honey Wheat Bread recipe is moist, flavorful and doesn't fall apart!
 From breakfast toast to sandwiches, this bread is the perfect addition to any meal!

 Prep Time 2 hours 15 minutes